scrapy/queuelib/README.rst

    :alt: Coverage report

-Queuelib is a Python library with minimal dependencies that implements object collections that are persisted to disk, provide a simple API, and run fast.
+Queuelib is a Python library that implements object collections that are persisted to disk, provide a simple API, and run fast.

-It provides collections for queues_ (FIFO), stacks_ (LIFO), queues sorted by priority and queues that are emptied in a round-robin_ fashion.
+Queuelib provides collections for queues_ (FIFO), stacks_ (LIFO), queues sorted by priority and queues that are emptied in a round-robin_ fashion.

 .. note:: Queuelib collections are not thread-safe.

+Queuelib supports Python 2.7 and 3.3+, and has minimal dependencies.

 .. _queues: https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)
 .. _round-robin: https://en.wikipedia.org/wiki/Round-robin_scheduling